 I’ve teamed up with a group of my fellow bloggers to put together a diverse list of options for those looking to visit somewhere new this Christmas.
-Some of these destinations are easier to visit than others, given the current health situation (I wouldn’t recommend getting on a plane right now!)
+Some of these destinations are easier to visit than others.
 But all are worthy of being on your list of ideas for this holiday season and those to follow.

 Theresa from Your Chicago Guide explains why the Windy City is such a great holiday destination:

 Chicago is a magical place any time of year, but it’s especially enchanting at Christmas.
 The city gets decked out during the holidays, making it perfect for a fun getaway.

 The Magnificent Mile Lights Festival begins the festivities the weekend before Thanksgiving.
 Costumed characters, marching bands, and celebrities parade down Michigan Avenue, and there’s also discounted shopping along the famed district, providing an opportunity to get gifts for loved ones.

 Speaking of gifts, don’t miss a trip to Macy’s on State Street.
 Formerly Marshall Field’s, a trip to the Walnut Room is a tradition for generations.
 The Christkindlmarket is like taking a quick trip to Nuremberg.
 Vendors come from all over the world to sell their handmade wares, and you can’t leave without trying some traditional German cuisine.

 In Millennium Park, the city’s Christmas Tree shines bright next to a festive outdoor skating rink.
 Lincoln Park Zoo is also lit up.
 Strung with millions of lights, ZooLights is one of Chicago’s most popular Christmas traditions.